-The Restorative Justice Research Community (RJRC) is an interdisciplinary academic home where researchers and scholars find collaboration, support, and inspiration.
-Our programs, events, and resources foster connections and creativity to shape the future of restorative justice research.
+The Restorative Justice Research Community (RJRC) is an interdisciplinary academic community where researchers and scholars find collaboration, support, and inspiration.
+Our initiatives, events, and resources foster connections and creativity to shape the future of restorative justice research.

 RJRC believes restorative justice is a distinct philosophy and approach to cultivating community and addressing harm and systemic injustices.
 The values of restorative justice drive everything we do, from how we undertake and disseminate research to how we engage and communicate with each other.